confluentinc/confluent-kafka-go/README.md

 		}, nil)
 	}

-	// Wait for message deliveries
-	p.Flush(15 * 1000)
+	// Wait for message deliveries before shutting down p.Flush(15 * 1000)
 }
 ```

 More elaborate examples are available in the [examples](examples) directory,
 including [how to configure](examples/confluent_cloud_example) the Go client
 for use with [Confluent Cloud](https://www.confluent.io/confluent-cloud/).